 Issue tracking system (ITS).
 Issues that happen in B2B often require delegating the task to other teams or individuals in the company.
 Without an issue tracking system in place, there may be confusion about the status of a ticket and who is handling it.
 ITS provides a ticketing system to record and follow the progress of every issue reported by a user until it is resolved.
 An issue can be anything from a system bug to customer general questions to development requests.

 These are the most common tools in B2B customer service, however, you might want to consider some other options.
-All in all, make sure they satisfy your current business needs without overpaying.
+However, a reliable customer support solution is key to success.
+All in all, make sure the tools meet your current business needs with no overpaying.

 B2B customer service requires much more effort from the team than in a business-to-customer model.
 To achieve success, you need to apply not just one of the above practices, but several (preferably all at once) of them.
 It is important that the client feels you understand their inner motivation and business pain.
 Show that you sincerely want to help the customer achieve their goals.
 And your product is just a great tool that can bring them closer to it.